 To get guidance on how long a job should take, ask other traders how long they would take to do the work.

-If you haven't agreed a price and the trader appears to be charging too much, ask other traders how much they would charge to do the same job.
+If you didn't agree a price at the time you made the contract and the trader now appears to be charging too much, ask other traders how much they would charge to do the same job.